lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Cipher Suite Negotiation

-After receiving SUITES_R, the Initiator can determine which cipher suite to select for the next EDHOC run with the Responder.
+After receiving SUITES_R, the Initiator can determine which cipher suite to select for the next EDHOC session with the Responder.

 If the Initiator intends to contact the Responder in the future, the Initiator SHOULD remember which selected cipher suite to use until the next message_1 has been sent, otherwise the Initiator and Responder will likely run into an infinite loop.
-After a successful run of EDHOC, the Initiator MAY remember the selected cipher suite to use in future EDHOC runs.
+After a successful run of EDHOC, the Initiator MAY remember the selected cipher suite to use in future EDHOC sessions.
 Note that if the Initiator or Responder is updated with new cipher suite policies, any cached information may be outdated.

 ### Examples {#ex-neg}